lukaslangrock/SchoolBoard/README.md

 # Personal usage & Contributions 🧩

 Feel free to build something yourself upon this project to suit your needs.
-Pull requests are always welcome to too.
+Pull requests are always welcome too.